tomelam/learn-dojo-building/README.md

 4. `serve-and-watch.sh` starts a web server on port 9999 and makes Dojo's build tool rebuild the application whenever when the application's source files change.
+The example app demonstrates how a simple home page with a navigation bar can be created using Dojo widgets.

 5. `test.sh` runs the application's unit and functional tests.